ibm-hyper-protect/hyper-protect-virtual-servers-hosted-trial/docs/securebuild/overview.md

 4. [DEPLOY](#deploy)
 5. [ACCESS](#access)
 6. [CLEAN UP](#cleanup)
    These points are explained in more detail in their respective sections below.
-The steps detailed here help you deploy the digital banking application that is provided as a part of the hosted trial environment.
+The steps detailed here help you deploy the digital banking application that is provided as an example as a part of the hosted trial environment.
 To deploy your own application, complete the prerequisites ([`Prerequisites` page](../prerequisites.md){target=_blank}), then refer the IBM Knowledge Center topic: [`Building your application with the Secure Build virtual server`](https://www.ibm.com/support/knowledgecenter/SSHPMH_1.2.x/topics/build_app_withsb.html){target=_blank} for detailed instructions.

 ### SETUP